z4kn4fein/stashbox-extensions-dependencyinjection/README.md

     }
 }
 ```
-> The lifetime validation is enabled only for `Developement` environments by default.

 ## .NET Generic Host
 The following example adds Stashbox (with the `Stashbox.AspNetCore.Hosting` package) as the default `IServiceProvider` implementation into your [.NET Generic Host](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-3.1) application: